armoniacore/starter-template-vue-ts/README.md

-# Vite + Tailwind + Electron + SSR
+# Vite + Tailwind + Electron + SSR + SSG

-Vite template to get start building cross target applications in electron, SSR and tailwind.
+Vite template to get start building cross target applications in electron, SSR, SSG and tailwind.

 Install and run with: